abailly-iohk/hydra-chess/2023-experience-report.md

   * `transaction view` outputs YAML, and not JSON
   * :bulb: Adding a `--json` flag (or a `--format YAML|JSON|XML|CBOR`) to commands would provide consistency and clarity
   * In general, being able to work with simple and well supported format like JSON _everywhere_ would greatly increase the usability and usefulness of the tools
+* Having to use CBOR to build transactions is annoying because, contrary to a self-descriptive DDL like JSON or XML, it requires full knowledge of the schema of every structure one needs to create or read
+  * In JSON, one can read some fields of an object without needing to know what other fields are available.
+  * In the case of transactions, this means one could define inputs, outputs, some witnesses, without having to understand _every_ possible format of each of those, nor protocol update transactions, withdrawals, or other irrelevant features for building a DApp
+  * This comes particularly handy in the face of _change_